percona/percona-docker/README.md

     docker run --name app-container-name --link container-name -d app-that-uses-mysql

-## Connect to MySQL from the MySQL Command Line Client
+## Connect to Percona Server from the MySQL Command Line Client

-The following command starts another MySQL container instance and runs the `mysql` command line client against your original MySQL container, allowing you to execute SQL statements against your database:
+The following command starts another container instance and runs the `mysql` command line client against your original container, allowing you to execute SQL statements against your database:

-    docker run -it --link container-name --rm mysql/mysql-server:tag mysql -h -P -uroot -p'
+    docker run -it --link container-name --rm percona/percona-server:tag mysql -h container-name -P 3306 -uroot -psecret'

 ... where `container-name` is the name of your database container.

 # Environment Variables

-When you start a Percona Server container, you can adjust the configuration of the MySQL instance by passing one or more environment variables on the `docker run` command line.
+When you start a Percona Server container, you can adjust the configuration of the instance by passing one or more environment variables on the `docker run` command line.
 Do note that none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.

 Most of the variables listed below are optional, but one of the variables `MYSQL_ROOT_PASSWORD`, `MYSQL_ALLOW_EMPTY_PASSWORD`, `MYSQL_RANDOM_ROOT_PASSWORD` must be given.

 ## `MYSQL_ROOT_PASSWORD`

-This variable specifies a password that will be set for the MySQL root superuser account.
+This variable specifies a password that will be set for the root superuser account.
 In the above example, it was set to `secret`. **NOTE:** Setting the MySQL root user password on the command line is insecure.
-See the section *Secure Container Startup* below for an alternative.

 ## `MYSQL_RANDOM_ROOT_PASSWORD`